On this page:

 Compliance

 Most groundwater extractions in Victoria are metered.
 The metering of licensed groundwater extraction supports responsible groundwater management.
-Information about Victoria’s metering program, go to the DEECA Water websiteExternal Link .
+For information about Victoria’s metering program, go to the DEECA Water

 In the Accounts, we report groundwater compliance at a whole-of-GMU scale, rather than against individual entitlements.
-Compliance against water entitlements is reported for GMUs in two areas:
+Compliance against water entitlements is reported for GMUs in 2 areas:

-1. entitlement issued: the volume of entitlements issued in the GMU does not exceed relevant permissible consumptive volume (PCV) or has not increased without appropriate approvals
+- entitlement issued: that the volume of entitlements issued in the GMU does not exceed relevant permissible consumptive volume (PCV) or has not increased without appropriate approvals

-2. water extracted: the volume of water taken under entitlements during the year does not exceed the total water available to licence holders.
+- water extracted: that the volume of water taken under entitlements during the year does not exceed the total water available to licence holders.

-PCV compliance is not assessed in the following five GMUs:
+PCV compliance is not assessed in the following 5 GMUs:

-• The South West Limestone GMA includes: the area of the former Nullawarre WSPA, Yangery WSPA, Hawkesdale GMA, Heywood GMA and the areas outside the former GMUs but included within the South West Limestone GMA area
+- The South West Limestone GMA includes the areas of the former Nullawarre WSPA, Yangery WSPA, Hawkesdale GMA, Heywood GMA and the areas outside the former GMUs but included within the South West Limestone GMA area

-• The PCVs for the four GMUs have not been revoked and still apply.
+- The PCVs for the 4 GMUs have not been revoked and still apply.
 These are:

-• Stratford GMA.
+- Stratford GMA.
 Current compliance assessment criteria are not applicable.
-Coal mine licences physically in the area are not assigned to the Stratford GMA.
+Licences for coal mines physically in the area are not assigned to the Stratford GMA.

 For West Wimmera GMA, Wy Yung GMA, Nepean GMA, Rosedale GMA, Stratford GMA and Wa De Lock GMA, the PCV that applies is the sum of the PCVs for all zones within these GMAs.